-Your personal safety is important to us.
+Your safety and security are important to us.

-How can someone steal my identity?
+How can someone steal your identity?

 - Break into your home.